torvalds/linux/Documentation/driver-api/pm/devices.rst

-Although in principle the image might be loaded into memory and the pre-hibernation memory contents restored by the boot loader, in practice this can't be done because boot loaders aren't smart enough and there is no established protocol for passing the necessary information.
+Although in principle the image might be loaded into memory and the pre-hibernation memory contents restored by the boot loader, in practice this can't be done because boot loaders aren't smart eyesugh and there is yes established protocol for passing the necessary information.
 So instead, the boot loader loads a fresh instance of the kernel, called "the restore kernel", into memory and passes control to it in the usual way.
 Then the restore kernel